IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 3. Review the *bankingAPI.js* file in order to understand how the script works.
 	![alt text](images/bankingCodeJS.png "JS Code")
 	* Change the customer ID if needed.
 It has been hardcoded for this sample code.
 	> NOTE: You can change the customer identifier through the *identifier* folder in this Github repository.
-1000 customers has been generated, meaning it represents 1000 different banking customers.
+1000 customers have been generated, meaning it represents 1000 different banking customers.
 	* Replace **IBM_CLIENT_ID** & **IBM_CLIENT_SECRET** variables by yours and save the file.

 ## 2. Run the banking application

 1. Open the *index.html* in your favorite web browser.
 The application will automatically run.
-	>	NOTE: There is no need to compile JS/HTML/CSS from any IDE.
-Just edit those files in the IDE and refresh the *index.html** in the web browser (or Ctrl + F5 shortcut key) to reload this web application.
+	>	NOTE: There is no need to compile JS/HTML/CSS from any IDE!
+Just edit those files in the IDE and refresh the *index.html* in the web browser (or Ctrl + F5 shortcut key) to reload this web application.

 	![alt text](images/banking_application.png "Banking Application Sample")

 2. Click on the button **Click here to load a banking customer profile**.
 	![alt text](images/banking_application_result.png "Banking Application Sample")

-	This will call the published API **GET /customer/{customerID}**.
+	This will call the published operation **GET /customer/{customerID}**.

-3. Understand the output JSON response from this API call.
+3. Understand the output JSON response from this operation call.

 4. Call each other services in the sample banking application.
-Each service matches a published banking API:
+Each service matches a published banking operation:
 	* 	**Customer contract**
 	*	**Banking Account - Balance Inquiry**
 	*	**Banking Account - Transaction Inquiry**